glotzerlab/signac/README.md

 ## Documentation

-The documentation is hosted at [https://signac.readthedocs.io](https://signac.readthedocs.io).
+The documentation is hosted at [https://docs.signac.io](https://docs.signac.io).

 ## Testing

-You can test this package either by executing
+You can test this package by executing:

     $ python -m unittest discover tests/

-within the repository root directory or with [tox](https://tox.readthedocs.io/en/latest/).

 ## Acknowledgment

 When using **signac** as part of your work towards a publication, we would really appreciate that you acknowledge **signac** appropriately.
-We have prepared examples on how to do that [here](http://signac.readthedocs.io/en/latest/acknowledge.html).
+We have prepared examples on how to do that [here](http://docs.signac.io/en/latest/acknowledge.html).
 **Thank you very much!**